peterjc/zmk-keyboard-graph-theory/boards/shields/acid/README.md

 |   |   | L3 | L2 | L1 |   | R1 | R2 | R3 |   |   |

-The original Forager has only two thumb keys per hand, my "Acid" version adds an optional bonus third sideways SMD switch to the PCB to fill out the matrix.
+The original Forager has only two thumb keys per hand, my "Acid" version adds an optional bonus third sideways SMD switch to the PCB to fill out the matrix (these are L3 and R3 in the above - not currently implemented in the firmware).

-See also the [Heawood42 keyboard](https://github.com/triliu/Heawood42) which was the first no-diode keyboard using graph theory (42 key split design using the full Heawood Graph).
-Here is a pictoral representation of transforming the full Heawood Graph to the Partial Heawood Graph, used for silkscreen art on the PCB:
+See also the [Heawood42 keyboard](https://github.com/triliu/Heawood42) which
+was the first no-diode keyboard using graph theory (42 key split design), and used the *full* Heawood Graph.
+Here is a pictoral representation transforming the full Heawood Graph to the Partial Heawood Graph, which is used for silkscreen art on the PCB:

 <img width="2173" height="525" alt="Partial-Heawood-horizontal" src="https://github.com/user-attachments/assets/7c3d99e9-6a09-42bd-a136-3f515deb7deb" />